gtrainar/findStarlink/README.md

 # Acknowledgements

 - Brandon Rhodes for the outstanding Skyfield library - https://rhodesmill.org/skyfield/
+- Dr. T.S.
+Kelso for maintaining and curating the Celestrak website - https://celestrak.org
 - Anthony Mallama - Center for the Protection of Dark and Quiet Skied from Statelite Constellation Interference for the study on luminosity of the Starlink Satellites - https://export.arxiv.org/pdf/2401.01546